NEWSLETTER

 They arrived as rank outsiders, debutants and unknowns.
 “Maybe now people will know about Guinea-Bissau,” striker Frédéric Mendy told The Africa Report after the Djurtus’ last-minute equaliser against hosts Gabon.

-The 1-1 draw in the opening match of the Africa Cup of Nation's (Afcon) was met with boos by a significant section of the home support as President Ali Bongo looked on.
+The 1-1 draw in the opening match of the Africa Cup of Nations (Afcon) was met with boos by a significant section of the home support as President Ali Bongo looked on.
 Gabon had gone one goal up after captain, and leading star, Pierre-Emerick Aubameyang’s close-range finish but inexplicably sat back as Guinea-Bissau charged to restore parity.

 With only seconds remaining, defender Juary Soares advanced for a free-kick and glanced the ball past Didier Ovono to shock the Stade de l'Amitié Sino-Gabonaise.